adithyarana/Hans-Solar-Dashboard-/README.md

-Here’s a clean, animated-style README you can paste into your repo that includes the provided screenshots and your announcement text.
-Replace any placeholder notes if needed.

 # ☀️ HANS SOLAR Dashboard ♻️

 A comprehensive CRM application with RBAC and real-time dashboards for solar operations, built to enhance customer management, streamline lead tracking, and drive data‑informed decisions.[1]